syskom/ci-cd/README.md

 #### Execution result

-If no errors will be found, `Branch protection job` will be executed with success.
+If no errors will be found, `Check if all required jobs succeeded` job will be executed with success.

 #### Used Actions and Reusable Workflows